Indigenous Student Awards

 - Recipients will have demonstrated financial need, must be Canadian Citizens or permanent residents of Canada (landed immigrant or a protected person) and must meet OSAP’s Ontario Residency requirements.

 - The Métis Nation of Ontario Bursary requires students to complete a separate application.
 Selection for these awards will be made in consultation with the Métis Nation of Ontario.
-Complete and submit your application to the Awards Office by Nov.
-15.

 3. New Sun, New Beginning Bursary